rackerlabs/support-how-to/content/how-to/cloud-servers/migrating-a-net-application-from-amazon-web-services/index.md

         {{<image src="4-2-6.png" alt="" title="">}}

-    2. Install an FTP client application that you will use to back up data to Rackspace Cloud Files.
+    2. Install an FTP client application for backing up data to Rackspace Cloud Files.
 You can use any browser to download the client.

     3. Create a connection to Rackspace Cloud Files by using your Rackspace